Skip to content

 A farmhouse wedding here is not a chateau wedding with rustic décor; it is a wedding at a property whose agricultural setting is part of the buildings.
 What sets a French farmhouse wedding apart from a chateau or villa wedding is the working setting: active or recently-active farm use, regional architecture in regional materials, and an estate run for the land first.
 When narrowing a French farmhouse list, weight the working setting ahead of architectural-style preference; it is what gives the weekend its character.

-Filter the 11 estates by region, capacity, or budget
+Filter farmhouse estates by region, capacity, or budget

-Use the FWS venue finder to filter the 11 farmhouse properties by what matters most to you.
+Use the FWS venue finder to filter farmhouse properties by what matters most to you.
 The same fields are published for every estate so you can compare directly.

 View venue finder